 Left Right Lacing

-Having one end always emerging through eyelets while the other end always feeds in through eyelets creates a series of “V” symbols that point alternately left and right.
+One end always emerges through eyelets, the other always feeds in through eyelets, forming “V”s that point alternately left and right.

 • Begin straight across the bottom (grey section).
 Note the unusual path: Feed the left end out through the bottom-left eyelet.
 Feed the right end in through the bottom-right eyelet.